-- 6.2 Common District Requirements.
+- 6.1 Purpose.
+To establish development standards that protect shoreland resources from impacts of development and uphold community character and other objectives laid out in the Comprehensive Plan. - 6.2 Common District Requirements.
 The following regulations shall apply in all base zoning districts. - 6.2.1 Building within Public Easements Prohibited.
-No building or structure shall be placed within an easement dedicated for a public purpose unless expressly authorized by a variance issued in accordance with Section 3.4.3-or a license agreement issued by the City Administrator. - 6.2.2 Significant Historic Sites.
-No structure may be placed on a significant historic site in a manner that affects the values of the site, unless adequate information about the site has been removed and documented in a public repository, nor in a manner that is inconsistent with State Historic Preservation Office regulations.
+No building or structure shall be placed within an easement dedicated for a public purpose unless expressly authorized by a variance issued in accordance with Section 3.4.3. - 6.2.2 Significant Historic Sites.
+No structure may be placed on a significant historic site in a manner that affects the values of the site, unless adequate information about the site has been removed and documented in a public repository, nor in a manner that is inconsistent with State Historic Preservation Office regulations. - 6.2.3 Bluff Impact Zones.
+Structures or facilities, except stairways and landings to access shore, must not be placed within bluff impact zones. - 6.2.4 Steep Slopes.

-Formatted: Font: Bold, Highlight

-Formatted: Font color: Auto, Highlight

-Formatted: Font: (Default) +Body (Calibri)

-Formatted: Font: 10 pt Formatted: Font: 10 pt

-Bluff Impact Zones.
-Structures or facilities, except stairways and landings access store, must not be placed within bluff impact zones.

-Steep Slopes.
 The City Engineer must evaluate possible soil erosion impacts and development visibility from public waters before issuing a permit for construction of roads, driveways, structures, or other improvements on steep slopes.
-When determined necessary, conditions shall be placed on issued permits to prevent erosion and to preserve existing vegetation screening of structures, vehicles, and other facilities as viewed from the surface of public waters, assuming summer, leaf-on vegetation.
+When determined necessary, conditions shall be placed on issued permits to prevent erosion and to preserve existing vegetation screening of structures,

-6.2.5 Outlots.
-No building permit or grading permit can be issued for a parcel of land designated in a plat as an Outlot unless specifically authorized by the City Council.

-Principal Buildings.
-Except as may be permitted by an approved planned unit development or conditional use permit, not more than one (1) principal building shall be located on a lot.

-6.2.7 Specific Design Criteria for Lakeshore lots.

-A. Average Minimum Building Setback (AMBS).
-Principal structures-and accessory structures as may be required by this ordinance-shall be located no closer to the lakeshore than a line derived by the greatest setback required by a combination of the following:

-(1) A line drawn 75 feet parallel to the lakeshore;
+- vehicles, and other facilities as viewed from the surface of public waters, assuming summer, leaf-on vegetation. - 6.2.5 Outlots.
+No building permit or grading permit can be issued for a parcel of land designated in a plat as an Outlot unless specifically authorized by the City Council. - 6.2.6 Principal Buildings.
+Except as may be permitted by an approved planned unit development or conditional use permit, not more than one (1) principal building shall be located on a lot. - 6.2.7 Specific Design Criteria for Lakeshore lots. - A. Average Minimum Building Setback (AMBS).
+Principal structures-and accessory structures as may be required by this ordinance-shall be located no closer to the lakeshore than a line derived by the greatest setback required by a combination of the following: - (1) A line drawn 75 feet parallel to the lakeshore; - (2) Line of sight standard.
+The average minimum building setback line shall be located by connecting a straight line between the forwardmost points toward the lake of the adjacent structures within 150 feet of the lot line of the subject property.

-- (2) Line of sight standard.
-The average minimum building setback line shall be located by connecting a straight line between the forwardmost points toward the lake of the adjacent structures within 150 feet of the lot line of the subject property. - (3) Deck AMBS Line.
-IN the case wither adjacent property has a deck or raised terrace as defined in this chapter, then a second Deck AMBS line shall be located by connecting a straight line between the forwardmost points toward the lake of the adjacent decks, raised terraces, or structures within 150 feet of the lot line of the subject property.
+(3) Deck AMBS Line.
+In the case where either adjacent property has a deck or raised terrace as defined in this chapter, then a second Deck AMBS line shall be located by connecting a straight line between the forwardmost points toward the lake of the adjacent decks, raised terraces, or structures within 150 feet of the lot line of the subject property.